-4. Assignments
+Assignments

 It is expected that assignments will be submitted on time.
 Late assignments are highly discouraged, and ALL assignments must be submitted to pass this course.
 The student is responsible to ensure the attachment is the final version of the assignment.
 Assignments will not be accepted beyond two weeks of due date.
-ALL assignments must be submitted to pass this course.
 In addition, students are encouraged to collaborate; however, individual assignments must be done on an individual basis.
 When information submitted appears to be duplicate information, an investigation of academic dishonesty may occur.
 Please review the policy of academic honesty in detail.
 Proof of completion is needed for all assignments.
 Didactic Assignments: